aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

 1. Open the terminal and run `func extensions install` to install all the dependencies.

+<a name="deploy-to-azure"></a>
 ## Deploy and run function app on Azure

 ### Deploy function app to Azure

+1. In the VS Code, install the [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

 1. Open the VS Code command palette (`Ctrl-Shift-P`, macOS: `Cmd-Shift-P`) and select **Azure Functions: Deploy to Function App**.